 Professional liability for consulting businesses, also called errors and omissions insurance helps protect you and your business finances if you’re sued by a client claiming negligence, misrepresentation and inaccurate advice and other potential accusations.

-Common professional liability lawsuits for consulting firms in Connecticut include breach of contract, failure to render services, financial losses, and errors and omissions accusations.
+Common professional liability lawsuits for consulting firms include breach of contract, failure to render services, financial losses, and errors and omissions accusations.

 4. Coverage For Cyber Incidents

-The ever-evolving world of technology opens your Connecticut consulting business operations up to a new world of possibilities but unfortunately it also opens us up to new risks.
+The ever-evolving world of technology opens your consulting business operations up to a new world of possibilities, but unfortunately, it also opens us up to unknown risks.

-If you experience a data breach involving client data you can be held liable and incur significant costs, even if the situation is outside of your control.
-These costs include forensics, costs to legal notify those affected, credit protection services, and public relations costs.
+Suppose you experience a data breach involving client data; you can be held liable and incur high costs, even if the situation is outside of your control.
+These costs include forensics, legal to notify those affected, credit protection services, and public relations costs.

 Cyber liability insurance can help you pay for the costs you may incur due to a cyber breach including extortion, breach response costs, data recovery and the lost business income when your network-dependent income is interrupted.